xuechunlu7/xuechunlu7.github.io/project2.md

 For each set of six sentences, generate 6 chooses 2 (15) sentence pairs.
 Each pair is fed into a BertForSequenceClassification model and a binary label (1 if sentence 1 comes first, 0 otherwise) is produced in the end.
 For each set, we are gonna have a sequence of 15 binary labels.
 With this sequence, we can figure it out the correct order of these sentences by using a topological sort.

 Topological sort is a type of graph sort.
-We first create a graph with six vertices and then add directed edges between the edges according to the binary label.
-Once all the 15 labels are entered, the graph becomes a fully connected and directed graph.
+We first create a graph with six vertices and then add directed edges between the corresponding vertices according to the binary label.
+Once all the 15 labels are entered, the graph becomes a fully connected and directed graph!
 With this graph, we can sort out the order eventually.

-The example code of how to use [BERT embeddings for sentences]('notebook/Bert Data Embedding and Implementation of Topological Sort.ipynb'):
+The example code of how to use [BERT embeddings for sentences]('https://github.com/xuechunlu7/STAT946/blob/master/DC2/src/Bert_Data_Embedding_and_Implementation_of_Topological_Sort.ipynb'):

 ```
 def bert_tokenization(dataset):